 This course will include the theoretical and practical approaches to understanding and intervening with families.
 A review of the major family system theories will be covered.
-This course also focuses on the principles of effective couple therapy.
+This course also focuses on the principles of effective couple therapy, sexual development, and sexuality.
 It prepares students to assess couple relationships and apply effective counseling interventions that promote therapeutic change to the broad range of issues involved in couple counseling.
 The course will introduce several models of couple therapy from a range of behavioral, emotional, and cognitive therapies, including the common factors model.
+Recommended prerequisites: CN 501, 502, 505, 506, 507.

-Recommended prerequisites: CN501,502,505,506,507.
-3 credits.
-If California students plan to work with couples and families in California, you are advised to take Family Systems Therapy (3 units) and Marriage and Couple Counseling (3 units) instead of this course.
-The BBS requires 6 units in Couple and Family Therapy.
-If Portland students would like to be eligible for licensure in California, in addition to this course it is recommended you take three credits of elective courses including Premarital Counseling, Parent Skills Training, and Counseling Adolescents or Child Assessment.
+If Portland students would like to be eligible for licensure in California, in addition to this course it is recommended you take three additional credits related to counseling of couples, families, or children.